Small Family Farm

 We respect nature and everything that comes with it.
 We recently purchased 20 acres which will allow for us to expand our chicken operation.
 The addition of this new land will also allow us the opportunity to host school field trips, events and tourism.

-Our meat chickens are raised on a combination of pasture and specific varieties of vegetables planted within the pasture.
-Our chickens are a cornish cross breed and are harvested between eight and nine week of age.
+Our meat chickens are raised on pasture, which we plant with clovers, alfalfa, grasses, barley and wheat.
+Our chickens are a cornish cross breed and are harvested between eight and nine week of age and live their life on the pasture.
+The chickens are supplemented a grain based feed that is soy-free and depending on the season, more or less feed will be supplemented based on the health of the pasture - remember, we are consistently over 100 degrees in the summer and have hard freezes in the winter, so the pasture gets stressed during these seasons.
 You will find our chickens to have less fatty dark meat and more meat per pound, as they are not injected with a saline solution before packaging.

 Our hens are fed a diet partially consisting of flaxseed and fish oil which enrich their eggs with Omega 3 fatty acids.
 The feed is completely corn and soy free.
 The hens live in a mobile chicken coop, which is pulled through the vegetable rows and permanent pasture.
 This leads to the rich orange colored yolk and an overall better tasting egg.
 Our flock is currently about 750 birds.